Extended Telecollaboration Practice

 Extended Telecollaboration Practice (ETP) reflects the overall notion of our own approach to telecollaborative work in higher education over the last years and different attempts - not always successful - to implement this methodology in our own teaching bridging the gap between different cultures, languages and walks of life.
 ETP is based on the notion of Telecollaboration 2.0, a term which was first coined by Guth & Helm (2010) and reflects the basic idea of our own endeveaur in the field.
 In their words "the concept of Telecollaboration 2.0 [...] does not mark a radical break from the practice of telecollaboration, which has always exploited the social-relational aspects of the Web, but rather it expands on 'traditional' theories and practices of telecollaboration by introducing new issues and approaches as well as the new tools and opportunities for collaboration and exchange as offered by Web 2.0" (Guth & Hirth 2010, 16).

-So far we have conducted five exchanges between Israeli and German student teachers of English as an International Language (EIL) at either primary or secondary level: winter term 2015 - winter term 2019/2020.
+So far we have conducted six exchanges between Israeli and German student teachers of English as an International Language (EIL) at either primary or secondary level : winter term 2015 - winter term 2020/2021 - first with Karlsruhe University of Education, since 2020 with Ludwigsburg University of Education and Kibbutzim College of Education, Tel Aviv.
 Our third collaboration was conducted in cooperation with the large-scale Erasmus+ project Evaluate, coordinated by Prof. Robert O'Dowd (University of Léon, Spain).
+In 2020 ETP became part of the DIVA project.

 Our telcollaborations include three stages: information exchange, comparison, and collaboration.